fbpx

 Consumed

-On the East Coast of the United States, where I live, we just had a fairly significant Nor’ Easter.
-In my area, it blanketed everything with about 14 inches of snow.
-Not the biggest we have ever had but enough to cause changes in our daily lives.
-It is also very pretty.
+On the East Coast of the United States we just had a fairly significant Nor’ Easter.
+It blanketed everything with about 14 inches of snow.
+Not the biggest storm we have ever had but enough to cause changes in our daily lives.
+The snow was also very pretty.

 Lauren and I really loved the snow.
-She always enjoyed playing in it with her brother Evan when she was little, and as she got into her middle school years she developed a passion for Snow Boarding.
-We would often go on day trips together to local Ski Lodges.
-She would snowboard and I would alpine ski.
-They were great days producing great memories.
-The image to the right or below is from one of our last adventures together.
-The last winter of her life we did not get much snow, consequently, we did not go Skiing much.
-For the moment, I no longer ski, it reminds me too much of her, maybe that will change.
+She always enjoyed playing in it with her brother Evan.
+As she got into her middle school years she developed a passion for Snow Boarding.
+We would often go on day trips to local Ski Lodges.
+Lauren would snowboard and I would alpine ski.
+Those were great days producing great memories.
+The image to the right or below is from The last year of her life we did not get much snow, consequently, we did not go skiing much.
+I no longer ski, it reminds me too much of her, maybe that will change.

 Addiction like the snow we got this week, blankets everything around it.
 The impacted individual, their loved ones, and everything else in their lives, EVERYTHING.
 Their interactions, their activities, the focus of those that care about them, EVERYTHING!

-The other day as I was remembering times I spent with LaLa (Lauren), times skiing, times baking her favorite dessert, French Macrons, times sneaking to Starbucks when she should have been at school.
-As it brought me warmth, it also brought me sorrow.
+The other day I remembered times I spent with LaLa (Lauren): times skiing, times baking her favorite dessert, French Macrons, times sneaking to Starbucks when she should have been at school.
+It brought me warmth, and also sorrow.
 I miss her!

-That is what I am talking about, I would work much more intentionally to make sure we: Lauren, her brother, her mom, and me, were not constantly focusing on the PROBLEM (the addiction or mental health issue).
-By the nature of all that is happening to us, it is easy to slip into being too busy with the latest problem (there is always another one) to do this.
-We must resist, we must focus on who our loved one really is, not our loved one driven by the addiction or mental health issue.
+That is exactly what I mean, I would work much more intentionally to make sure we: Lauren, her brother, her mom, and me, were not constantly focusing on the PROBLEM (the addiction or mental health issue).
+It is not easy to do, there is always another crisis.
+We can focus on who our loved one really is, not who they are when driven by the addiction or mental health issue.
 LaLa loved fashion, baking, and being with her family.
-She always wanted to be a doctor.
-She had dreams, but they had become cloudy because of the addiction.
-Lauren once said to a friend a few days before she passed away, “Once I started using heroin, nothing else mattered anymore”, but it does matter, and we must be the ones to help bring that back into view for our loved one.
+Her goal was to be a doctor.
+She had great dreams but addiction blurred them.
+Just before she passed away Lauren told a friend, “Once I started using heroin, nothing else mattered anymore”,

-I wish I had done more of that.
-I wish I had been sensitive enough to keep Lauren focused on the possibility of being who she really was and the possibility of life without the drugs.
+If I had been more sensitive to keeping Lauren focused on the possibility of being who she really was and the possibility of life without drugs it may have shown her that there were many things that did matter.

 What I did not know is that for a little over a week she had been fighting severe cravings.
-She should have told us.
-I wish she had!
+I wish she had told us!

 I am grateful we had that conversation.
 I hope in it LaLa saw that I, we, believed in her.